guoqiao/mailpie/README.md

-# smtpcli
+# MailPie

-A simple but generic Python script to send email with SMTP.
+Send email from CLI with Python.